ralphjsmit/laravel-seo/README.md

 ### Modifying tags before they are rendered

 You can also **register closures that can modify the final collection of generated tags**, right before they are rendered.
-This is useful if you want to add custom tags to the output, or if you want to modify the output of the tags.
+This is useful if you want to add custom tags to the output or if you want to modify the output of the tags.

 ```php
 SEOManager::tagTransformer(function (TagCollection $tags): TagCollection {